-To be considered for a PHEAA state grant you must meet the following criteria:
+To be considered for a PHEAA State Grant you must meet the following criteria:

-- Have earned less than a bachelor degree. - Have financial need as determined by the submission of a FAFSA and a PHEAA status form. - Graduated from high school or earned a GED. - Be enrolled in a two- or three-year program. - Be a resident of Pennsylvania for the past year.
+- · Have earned less than a Bachelor's degree. - File the FAFSA before the state deadline (see below for filing dates) - Complete a PHEAA State Grant Application (www.pheaa.org) - · Demonstrate exceptional financial need. - · Graduated from a United States high school or earned a GED. - · Be enrolled in a two- or three-year program. - Be a resident of Pennsylvania for the past year. - · Be attending at least half-time. - · Maintain satisfactory academic progress.

 Filing Dates.
-For incoming students, present students, and transfer students who have not previously applied for or received a PHEAA grant, the deadline for grant award consideration for the fall term is August 1.
-Applications may be filed as early as January 1.
+For incoming students, present students, and transfer students who have not previously applied for or received a PHEAA State Grant, the deadline to file the FAFSA for state grant award consideration for the fall term is August 1, 2012.
+Applications may be filed as early as January 1, 2012

-For students who are present recipients of a PHEAA grant, the deadline for grant award consideration for the next academic year beginning the fall term is May 1.
-Applications may be filed as early as January 1.
+For students who are present recipients of a PHEAA State Grant or those transfer students that have previously received a PHEAA State Grant, the deadline to file the FAFSA for state grant award consideration for the next academic year beginning the fall term or summer internship is May 1, 2012.
+Applications may be filed as early as January 1, 2012.

 State Grant Eligibility for a Transfer Student.
-If a PHEAA grant was awarded at a prior institution, requirements for meeting academic progress standards must be met before a grant can be awarded.
+If a PHEAA State Grant was awarded at a prior institution, requirements for meeting academic progress standards must be met before a grant can be awarded.

-- Student must submit an official academic transcript from prior college(s) attended. - Semester and quarter credits will be evaluated by the financial aid office to determine academic progress.
+- Student must submit an official academic transcript from the prior college(s) attended. - Semester and quarter credits will be evaluated by the Financial Aid office to determine academic progress.